drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 the greater the perceived RT and gait disturbance.

 Poor illumination is another environmental cause of tripping and even falling (Huang et al., 2013).
-Nonetheless, in a previous study (Li et al., 2019b) carried out in this laboratory, approximately a third of the participants reported NO RISK before they walked in the dimmed condition and more than 50% of the participants reported LOW RISK under the same condition.
+Nonetheless, in an earlier study (Li et al., 2019b), approximately a third of the participants reported NO RISK and more than 50% of the participants reported LOW RISK before walking in the dimmed condition.
 Similar results were found in the current study.
-The participants made their SRRT~b~ judgments primarily based on their visual evaluation of the walkway in front of them.
+The participants made their SRRT~b~ choices primarily on the basis of their visual inspection of the walkway in front of them.
 The SRRT~a~, on the other hand, was rated based on their experience of barrier crossing.
 The only significant factor affecting both the SRRT~b~ and SRRT~a~ in the current study was barrier height.
 Illumination, barrier type, and barrier color